 | Qcache_total_blocks | 4 |

-A useful cache usually shows rising Qcache_hits with controlled Qcache_lowmem_prunes; if inserts and invalidations dominate, switch the cache fully off with query_cache_type = 0 and query_cache_size = 0 instead of continuing to tune it.
+A cache that helps usually shows rising Qcache_hits with controlled Qcache_lowmem_prunes.
+If inserts, invalidations, misses, or pruning dominate, switch the cache fully off with query_cache_type = 0 and query_cache_size = 0 instead of continuing to tune it.